kskalvar/aws-eks-pipeline-quickstart/README.md

 ```
 kubectl -n kube-system edit configmap/aws-auth
 ```
 Replace "arn:aws:iam::*:role/eks-codesuite-demo-Pipeline-CodePipelineLambdaRole-*" below with "LambdaRoleArn" from output of CloudFormation script "eks-codesuite-demo-Pipeline-*"

+Note: You need to add the second "rolearn" structure as there will be only one "rolearn" initially
 ```
 apiVersion: v1
 data: